mparmol/NG_Metadata_Analysis/README.md

 ![](Library_Metadata_Analysis_files/figure-gfm/unnamed-chunk-27-1.png)<!-- -->

-We can see that there is no a clear tendecy of games having a shorter playing time along the years.
+We can see that there is no a clear tendency of games having a shorter playing time along the years.

 # What happened to removed games